Silicon1602/srdl2sv/README.md

   -r, --recursive_search
                         If set, the dependency directories will be searched recursively.
   -x, --disable_sanity  Disable sanity checks or components.
 This might speed up the compiler but is generally not recommended!
+  -e, --disable_enums   Disable enumeration generation.
+This will prevent the compiler from generating packages and it will prevent it from using enums in the port list.
   --stream_log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL,NONE}
                         Set verbosity level of output to shell.
 When set to 'NONE', nothing will be printed to the shell. (default: WARNING)
   --file_log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL,NONE}